 - Airy Space: At last, keep them in well-ventilated spaces to prevent rot and encourage drying after watering.

 Creative Tip: Try hanging terrariums, wall mounts, or placing air plants on shelves in well-lit, ventilated areas.
+Now is the time to check how to propagate air plants once you have healthy growth.

 Conclusion